Snehil16/30MFF-Website/README.md

 ## Process

 ### The layout of the whole website has been implemented using 'flexbox'.
+I did some research on testimonial carousel, I took inspiration from works over the internet and implemented the something similar to it using HTML, CSS and JS.

+## Reflection/Evaluation

+### The plan was to make something like this and I ended up doing the same.
+The only problem was that I was using the video tag not realising that video size is too large and could not be uploaded on github.
+However, I implemented something similar to it using iframe tag for youtube videos.